proddata/crate/docs/config/cluster.rst

   | *Runtime:*  ``yes``
   | *Allowed values:* ``all | none | primaries | replicas``

-  Enables/Disables rebalancing for different types of shards.
+  Enables or disables rebalancing for different types of shards:

-  ``all`` allows shard rebalancing for all types of shards.
+  - ``all`` allows shard rebalancing for all types of shards.

-  ``none`` disables shard rebalancing for any types.
+  - ``none`` disables shard rebalancing for any types.

-  ``primaries`` allows shard rebalancing only for primary shards.
+  - ``primaries`` allows shard rebalancing only for primary shards.

-  ``replicas`` allows shard rebalancing only for replica shards.
+  - ``replicas`` allows shard rebalancing only for replica shards.

 .. _cluster.routing.allocation.allow_rebalance: